pantheon-systems/documentation/source/docs/articles/drupal/cron.md

 ## Pantheon Cron Execution

-For every site environment, Pantheon executes cron at the top of each hour to allow Drupal to perform any scheduled tasks.
+For every site environment, Pantheon executes cron at half past each hour to allow Drupal to perform any scheduled tasks.
 To do that, Pantheon internally invokes `drush cron`.

 This bootstraps your site and invokes [drupal\_cron\_run](https://api.drupal.org/api/drupal/includes!common.inc/function/drupal_cron_run/7).